Pacific Sales

-Pacific Sales is a wholly owned subsidiary of Best Buy based in Torrance, California.
+Pacific Sales is an American retail firm based in Torrance, California.
+It is a subsidiary of Best Buy.
 They offer mid-range to luxury appliances, bathroom fixtures and home furnishings as well as an assortment of home electronics and other home improvement products.

 History

 Pacific Sales was founded in 1960 by Jerry Turpanjian.
-When Pacific sales was purchased by Best Buy in 2006, the decision was made to keep the brand and company intact, unlike other companies such as Magnolia who was absorbed into the Best Buy brand.
+When Pacific sales was purchased by Best Buy in 2006, the decision was made to keep the brand and company intact, unlike other companies such as Magnolia, which was absorbed into the Best Buy brand.
 Since then, Pacific Sales has opened over 35 stores in California, Nevada and Arizona, and had opened stores within existing Best Buy stores in Texas and Hawaii as well as California, Nevada, Oregon, Georgia, and Arizona to offer higher end appliances than are currently available in Best Buy.
-As of July 2013, they operate 36 full-assortment stores (those carrying major appliances as well as home electronics and home improvement) in California, Nevada, Arizona and Texas.
+As of March 2023, they operate 20 full-assortment stores (those carrying major appliances as well as home electronics and home improvement) in California.
 In addition to these 36, they also operate 55 appliance-only stores located within existing Best Buy locations in California, Arizona, Hawaii, Texas, Minnesota, Virginia, Maryland, Georgia, and Iowa.
 Much of the business Pacific Sales does is in bulk as well as builder/contractor sales.